WeGo Public Transit: WeGo Star

+Expansion

+A proposed expansion of the system to Clarksville and Ashland City is projected to cost $525 million.

+Expansion

 nMotion

-The MTA/RTA transit system is conducting a strategic planning process called nMotion to find new and innovative ways to improve transportation in Nashville. nMotion is the Nashville MTA/RTA's Strategic Plan, a 25-year comprehensive plan designed to meet the Nashville area's vision for transit.
+WeGo and the RTA are conducting a strategic planning process called nMotion to find new and innovative ways to improve transportation in Nashville. nMotion is WeGo and the RTA's Strategic Plan, a 25-year comprehensive plan designed to meet the Nashville area's vision for transit.
 The plan will look at how the transit system works today and identify opportunities to enhance the transit system, improve service, attract and retain new riders and meet the growing needs of the Nashville region.
 Throughout the project, the public will engage in developing the blueprint of actions to make the best opportunities a reality.

-In March 2016, Nashville MTA/RTA began asking for input on three future scenarios for the region's transit system at a series of community meetings.
+In March 2016, WeGo and the RTA began asking for input on three future scenarios for the region's transit system at community meetings.
 Each scenario presents different transit options for Davidson County and Middle Tennessee.
-At the meetings, attendees have the chance to review the scenarios and provide input on which strategies the region should consider to improve its transit system.
+At the meetings, attendees have the chance to review the scenarios and provide input on which strategies the region should consider improving its transit system.

-Light rail

-In October 2017, Mayor Megan Barry unveiled her $5.2 billion plans for expanding Nashville's transportation infrastructure including the addition of light rail service with a tunnel through downtown.
-The transit plan was rejected by voters in a referendum the following May.